 Figure 4-2 – NS/EP SIP RPH Signing and Verification Call Flow Example

-The originating SIP UA sends a SIP INVITE for a NS/EP Priority Service call.
+The originating SIP UA sends a SIP INVITE for an NS/EP Priority Service call.

 Based on the dialed digits (e.g., WPS FC or GETS AN), the originating service provider A routes the call to the NS/EP NGN-PS AS for priority processing and handling (e.g., WPS or GETS authorization).